BinaryBirds/Testify/README.md

-# Testify (✅)
+# Testify

 Testify converts XCTest output into a proper structure (JSON), or it'll miserably fail. 😉

-## Install Testify cli
+## Install command line utility

-You can use the cli to convert test results into JSON on the fly.

-You can use the cli to convert test results into JSON on the fly.
+You can use the command line utility to convert test results into JSON on the fly.

 ```
 git clone https://github.com/BinaryBirds/Testify.git && cd Testify